johnroutledge/milestone-project-4/readme/testing/TESTING.md

 ## Responsiveness Testing
 The website was tested on various screen sizes using Chrome DevTools, from iPhone5 up to 5k screen.

-It was also tested using [Am I Responsive](http://ami.responsivedesign.is/) and the results were as per the following image:
+It was also tested using [Am I Responsive](http://ami.responsivedesign.is/) and the results were as per the following image (note that the homepage video was disabled for the purposes of the test):

 ![Main Mockup](/readme/images/jiira_mockup.png "Main Mockup")